Blinken ends latest Mideast visit without a cease-fire, warning 'time is of the essence'

 “Are they going to dig the ground and dump us there, or put us on a boat and throw us in the sea?
 I don’t know,” said one man, Abu Shady Afana.

 Lee reported from el-Alamein, Egypt, and Doha, Qatar.
-Associated Press reporters Wafaa Shurafa in Deir al-Balah, Gaza Strip; Samy Magdy in Cairo; and Melanie Lidman in Jerusalem contributed.
+Associated Press reporters Wafaa Shurafa in Deir al-Balah, Gaza Strip, Samy Magdy in Cairo, Ellen Knickmeyer in Washington and Melanie Lidman in Jerusalem contributed.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war